How To Insulate A Shipping Container or Metal Building without Framing

 The equipment checklist includes:

-Step 1 Use the Super Metal Sealant to add a nickel-sized glob onto the base of the perforated pins.
-Press the base of the perforated pins on to the purlin/girt.
+Step 1 Put a glob of Super Metal Sealant on the base of the pin.
+Press the base of the perforated pins on to the sheeting.
 It's fine that the adhesive oozes through the holes of the base (you can smooth it out if you want).
 This part of the adhesive helps hold the anchor pin on to the metal.
-Space your pins 2 to 3 feet apart.
-Put some pins along the top of the wall girt because the Prodex is essentially hanging from the pins.
-Check to make sure the anchor pin is secure.
+Space pins 1 per square foot.
+Allow 24 hour cure time.
 The cure time can vary depending on the temperature and humidity

-Step 2 Add The Spacers - While the pins are bonding to the metal, prep the foam board spacers.
-Cut 2" x 2" pieces from the board.
-These spacers are important.
+Step 2 (optional) Add Spacers to the pins on the walls - While the pins are bonding to the metal, prep the foam board spacers.
+Cut 2" x 2" pieces of 3/4" or 1" foam board.
 They provide an air gap which optimizes the performance of the insulation.
 Push the square foam pieces all the way down the pin.

 Step 3 Push the insulation on to the pin.
-Remember to put pins along the top of the wall since the Prodex is essentially hanging from the pins.
-Once it's through the pin, push the washer onto the pin and press it down to secure the insulation.
-Now you can tape/seal your seam.
+Once it's through the pin, push the cap onto the pin and press it down to secure the insulation.

 Step 4 Once the insulation is secured, snip the end of the pins.
 You may also want to apply tape over the cut tip of the pin to avoid someone getting cut.